zoff-music/zoff/server/REST.md

         "start_time": START_TIME,
         "adminpass": PASSWORD, (leave this blank if there is no password/you don't know the password) "userpass": USER_PASSWORD
-    }
+        "source": Either "youtube" or "soundcloud"
+        ("thumbnail": thumbnail url for soundcloud elements (only used when source == "soundcloud")) }

 Returns 400 for bad request